Danny Murphy (footballer, born 1977): Post-playing career

 On 18 August 2013, Murphy appeared as a pundit on the BBC programme Match of the Day.
 He announced his retirement as a player on 10 October, with the intention of continuing his media work and completing his coaching badges.
 He established a career as a pundit on the UK radio station Talksport.

 Personal life

 Murphy is the nephew of former footballers Paul Futcher, Graham Futcher and Ron Futcher, and is the cousin of Ben Futcher.
 Murphy married actress Joanna Taylor in 2004.
 They have two children.
 The couple separated in 2017.

 In 2024, Murphy revealed that after his football career had ended he had struggled with no longer having football in his life and had turned to cocaine and cannabis to help him cope, at one point becoming addicted to cocaine.

+Murphy previously owned a cat named Bob.
+He recited the story of Bob during commentary during the 2026 FIFA World Cup, telling listeners that Bob jumped in a Royal Mail van and was lost.
+He clarified in a later match that Bob returned six or seven weeks later, but was feral — leading him to send the cat to live with his friend's parents in Preston.